mindspore-ai/docs/docs/mindformers/docs/source_en/function/transform_weight.md

 #### Scenario 1: A shared disk exists between servers.

-If there is a shared disk between servers, you can use MindFormers to automatically convert a weight before multi-node multi-device training.
-Assume that `/data` is the shared disk between the servers and the MindFormers project code is stored in the `/data/mindformers` directory.
+If there is a shared disk between servers, you can use MindSpore Transformers to automatically convert a weight before multi-node multi-device training.
+Assume that `/data` is the shared disk between the servers and the MindSpore Transformers project code is stored in the `/data/mindformers` directory.

 - **Single-process conversion**